ilikerobots/polyicon/README.md

 See fonts info on FlutterIcon.com for credits & links to homepages.
 This info is also included in generated font archives for your convenience (see LICENSE.txt file).

-Generated fonts are intended for web usage, and should not be considered/distributed as independent artwork.
+Generated fonts are intended for web or app usage, and should not be considered/distributed as independent artwork.

 Crediting FlutterIcon is not required.